Rune Eliasson (Sweden)

 Gianni Forti (Italy)

 The second EAA President (1998-2006) and a long-time member of the Executive Council.
 He founded the EAA Training Centre in Florence (1994).
 He was behind the first ‘EAA Book’ (published in Int.
-J. Androl. in 1997) that comprised detailed description of EAA Training Centres and a list of EAA members.
+J. Androl. in 1997) that comprised a detailed description of EAA Training Centres and a list of EAA members.
 Prof. Forti is an internationally recognised expert in the field of andrology and endocrinology, with >600 publications.

 Frederick Wu (United Kingdom)

 The third EAA President (2006-2010), and the founder of the EAA Centre in Manchester (in 2005).
-He moved the EAA to the era of internet and established the first EAA website.
+He moved the EAA to the internet era and established the first EAA website.
 Prof. Wu is an expert in the field of endocrinology and andrology, with >400 publications.
 He was a coordinator of the European Male Ageing Study (EMAS), a successful research project involving several EAA Centres.

 Niels E. Skakkebæk (Denmark)

 One of the founding members and the first Secretary of the EAA.
 He served as the Chief Editor of Int.
 J. Androl.
 (1981-1989) and established the EAA Training Centre in Copenhagen (1994).
 Prof. Skakkebæk is a prominent scientist in the field of paediatric endocrinology and andrology, with almost 800 publications.
-His research has been focused on the impact of environment on male reproductive health problems, including testicular cancer.
+His research has been focused on the impact of the environment on male reproductive health problems, including testicular cancer.
 He coined the term ‘testicular dysgenesis syndrome’.